How to Reach and Nurture Customers with Podcasts

 2) Create Content That Appeals To Your Target Audience

 The content of your podcast should be relevant to the target audience and ideally include a combination of informative and entertaining information.
-For example, you might want some episodes focused on providing valuable tips for listeners in their search process while other podcasts could focus more specifically about an educational topic like horse care or horse training.
+For example, you might want some episodes focused on providing valuable tips for listeners in their search process while other podcasts could focus more specifically on an educational topic like horse care or horse training.

 3) Build A Network Of Podcast Partners